Teyras/ConfigMapper/doc/design.md

 `ConfigNode`.
 It also provides some overloads (loading configuration from File objects instead of a FileStream etc.), so that they don't obscure the API of the "internal" classes.

+# Package structure

+The `cz.cuni.mff.ConfigMapper` contains two public classes - `ConfigFacade` (sufficient for most use cases) and `ConfigMapper` (highly customized mapping).
+Furthermore, there are three public subpackages - `Annotations` (necessary for defining how configuration should be mapped onto objects), `Adapters` and `Nodes` - the latter two can be used by those who want to write their own configuration format adapter (YAML, XML, JSON...).